rogerlew/topaz/README.md

 Compiled on Ubuntu 22.04 with gfortran

-Remarkable Jurgen's source code has not changed since June of 2003! 🙌
+Remarkably, Jurgen's source code has not changed since June of 2003! 🙌

 ## libfortran3